thinktecture/relayserver/Documentation/en/relayserver.md

   * The acknowledgement was not done on the correct RabbitMQ model.
   * An already deactivated connection was repeatingly deactivated again.
   * The config message was accidentally sent to On-Premise Connectors not supporting it.
-  * Malformed query strings don't prevent relaying anymore
+  * Malformed query strings prevented the relaying of the request.

 ## Version 2.2.0